Featured

 • Incremental development is against the current Edith Weston Neighbourhood Plan and the Local Plan.

 • Rutland and Edith Weston local needs are not for more housing estates.
 Hi-tech Jobs and affordable housing in a built enviroment are needed.
-A campus use is needed.
+A campus use is needed and design options for the Mess site are reduced if not taken in context of the main site.

 Recommendation number 4.
 Due respect and sensitivity.
 Currently discussions treat The Mess as just a piece of real estate to gain an optimum return for MOD.